Chapter 1. Introduction

 -------

-Manually configure the FreeBSD host, firewall VM, and external1 VM with the addressing as shown in the figure above.
+Configure the FreeBSD host, firewall VM, and external1 VM with DHCP addressing as shown in the figure at the beginning on this Quick Start session.
 You should have full connectivity between your FreeBSD host, the firewall VM and the external1 VM.

 .Firewall and External1 VMs Startup with Serial Console

-Scripts used by the two VMs are discussed in the next section.
+Scripts used by the two QEMU VMs are discussed in the next section.